-On March 8, 2023, KLXE acquired all of the equity interests of Greene's, including \$1.7 in cash remaining with Greene's, in an all-stock transaction.
+On March 8, 2023, KLXE acquired all of the equity interests of Greene's, including \$1.7 in cash, in an all-stock transaction.
 The total consideration for the acquisition consisted of the issuance of approximately 2.4 million shares of KLXE common stock, par value \$0.01 per share (the "Common Stock"), subject to customary post-closing adjustments, with an implied enterprise value of approximately \$30.3 based on a 30-day volume weighted average price as of March 7, 2023 and less acquired cash.
-Following the closing of the transaction, former shareholders of Greene's hold approximately 14.7% of the fully diluted Common Stock of the Company.
+Following the closing of the transaction, former shareholders of Greene's hold approximately 14.7% of the fully diluted Common Stock of the Company, as of March 8, 2023.
+As of the date of this filing, the integration is substantially complete, and the Company expects \$2.0 to \$3.0 in cost synergies.